vishalkumar957039/container/docs/technical-overview.md

 ## What limitations does `container` have today?

 With the initial release of `container`, you get basic facilities for building and running containers, but many common containerization features remain to be implemented.
-Consider [contributing](/CONTRIBUTING.md) new features and bug fixes to `container` and the Containerization projects!
+Consider [contributing](../CONTRIBUTING.md) new features and bug fixes to `container` and the Containerization projects!

 ### Container to host networking

-In the initial release, there is no way to route traffic directly from a client in a container to an host-based application listening on the loopback interface at 127.0.0.1.
+In the initial release, there is no way to route traffic directly from a client in a container to a host-based application listening on the loopback interface at 127.0.0.1.
 If you were to configure the application in your container to connect to 127.0.0.1 or `localhost`, requests would simply go to the loopback interface in the container, rather than your host-based service.

 You can work around this limitation by configuring the host-based application to listen on the wildcard address 0.0.0.0, but this practice is insecure and not recommended because, without firewall rules, this exposes the application to external requests.

 A more secure approach uses `socat` to redirect traffic from the container network gateway to the host-based service.
-For example, to forward traffic for port 8000, configure your containerized application to connect to `192.68.64.1:8000` instead of `127.0.0.1:8000`, and then run the following command in a terminal on your Mac to forward the port traffic from the gateway to the host:
+For example, to forward traffic for port 8000, configure your containerized application to connect to `192.168.64.1:8000` instead of `127.0.0.1:8000`, and then run the following command in a terminal on your Mac to forward the port traffic from the gateway to the host:

 ```bash
 socat TCP-LISTEN:8000,fork,bind=192.168.64.1 TCP:127.0.0.1:8000